Triston Casas Player Props: Red Sox vs. Diamondbacks

 Triston Casas At The Plate

-- Casas has four doubles, six home runs and 25 walks while batting .180.
+- Casas is batting .195 with six doubles, six home runs and 25 walks.

-- In 23.8% of his games this season, Casas has had at least one RBI.
-He's picked up more than one in 11.9%.
+- In 46.5% of his 43 games this season, Casas has picked up at least one hit.
+He's also had four multi-hit games.

+- Casas has picked up an RBI in 25.6% of his games this season, with more than one RBI in 11.6% of his games.

+- He has scored in 41.9% of his games this season, with two or more runs scored in 7.0%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.